Williams Mix

 The work was premiered March 23, 1953 at the University of Illinois Urbana-Champaign as part of an evening that Cage programmed of music for magnetic tape during the Festival of Contemporary Arts.
 The audience's reaction was divided with some booing.
 The piece was also played at the 25th Year Retrospective Concert of the Music of John Cage on May 15, 1958, and was recorded by Columbia Records producer George Avakian.
 Avakian released this recording of the concert on a three-LP set with a booklet including extensive notes and illustrations of scores.

 Larry Austin later created a computer program, the "Williams (re)Mix(er)", based on an analysis of "Williams Mix", which could "yield ever-new Williams Mix scores."
 With this software, Austin created Williams (re)Mix[ed] (1997–2000), an octophonic variation of Williams Mix using different sound sources.

 In 2012, University of California, San Diego electronic music professor Tom Erbe became the first person to recreate "Williams Mix" from the original score, creating performance software in Pure Data carefully following the score and Cage's notes.
 Erbe's debut performance of "Williams Mix" was on Cage's 100th birthday, September 5, 2012, at Fresh Sound in San Diego.
 Erbe also created a version of "Williams Mix" for clipping.'s 2014 album CLPPNG, using samples of the band's music as the sound material.

+In 2024, Medio Mutante became the first artist to produce a new version of "Williams Mix" using tape.
+The process was streamed to Twitch and a short documentary was made available on YouTube.
+The piece was released as an eight record boxed set and premiered at the San Francisco Tape Music Center in 2025.